cytoscape/cytoscape.js-hierarchical/README.md

 ![Screenshot of clusters returned from hierarchical clustering algorithm](./demo-img.png?raw=true "Screenshot of clusters returned from hierarchical clustering algorithm")

+## Description

-A Cytoscape.js extension for the hierarchical clustering algorithm
+A hierarchical clustering algorithm for Cytoscape.js.

 ## Dependencies